CristinaDevesaA/TFM/README.md

-# developed tools for PTMs identification and characterization improvement.
+# Developed tools for PTMs identification and characterization improvement.

 Post-translational modifications play a very important role in multiple diseases.
 In order to improve its identification and quantification,